Ultimate Guide to Scars from Pimples and Cystic Acne

 - Stop picking at or popping new pimples, which might encourage scarring

 As the skin creates new collagen fibers in an attempt to repair the damage, scars can form and the repaired skin will not appear as soft or smooth as the skin once was.
-In a similar manner that a bad cut on your arm might heal but leave tougher skin that is raised, indented, or of a different hue than your normal skin color, scarring from acne can leave the same long-lasting marks.
+Similarly that a bad cut on your arm might heal but leave tougher skin that is raised, indented, or of a different hue than your normal skin color, scarring from acne can leave the same long-lasting marks.

-There is hope for treatment for such scars, though, so don't despair.
-Although acne scarring is permanent, there are proactive, surgically-invasive and less-invasive methods of treating acne scars in order to reverse the skin indentations or abnormalities that they cause.
+There is hope for a treatment for such scars, though, so don't despair.
+Although acne scarring is permanent, there are proactive, surgically-invasive and less-invasive methods of treating acne scars to reverse the skin indentations or abnormalities that they cause.

 Terminology & Definitions

-Hyperpigmentation (dark spots) Higher amounts of pigmentation or melanin occur to create spots that are darker, like freckles.
-The post-inflammatory hyperpigmentation marks are often confused with acne scarring but usually fade over a period of time.
+Hyperpigmentation (dark spots) Higher amounts of pigmentation or melanin occur to create darker spots, like freckles.
+The post-inflammatory hyperpigmentation marks are often confused with acne scarring but usually fade over some time.